Approx. duration: 18 months

 Start date: Anytime

-City and Guilds Principles of Safe Handling and Application of Pesticides Guidance or Lantra Safe use of Pesticides
+- Principles of Safe Handling and Application of Pesticides Guidance

-A General Farm Worker is likely to specialise in Livestock or Crop.
+A General Farm Worker is likely to specialise in Livestock or Crops.
 This Apprenticeship Standard takes a core and options approach.
-All apprentices will complete the core and must select the one most appropriate option to their role: Livestock Worker or Crop Worker.
+All Apprentices will complete the core and must select the most appropriate option for their role: Livestock Worker or Crop Worker.

-In their daily work an employee in this occupation interacts with the internal farm team reporting to a line manager, and with a number of external stakeholders including vets, farm advisor, contractors and other consultants to the business.
+In their daily work, an Apprentice in this occupation interacts with the internal farm team reporting to a line manager, and with several external stakeholders including vets, farm advisors, contractors and other consultants to the business.

 An Apprentice in this occupation will be responsible for carrying out routine work set by their supervisor to the required business standards.
 This includes:

 - Assisting with animal and plant health and nutrition

 - Operating farm vehicles